HeraldodelViejoMundo/Heraldo-del-Viejo-Mundo/_posts/2025-06-26-rulebook_faq1.md

 <div class="errata-box" markdown="1">
 **ERRATA (FAQ v1.5.1, p.
 146 “Charging Units”):** “Charging Units: Change the second sentence of the first paragraph as follows: ‘To represent this, models gain a modifier to their Initiative characteristic during the Combat phase of a turn in which they charged (to a maximum of 10):’”

 *REGLA ORIGINAL (Rulebook p.
-146): “Each combat must be fully resolved before moving onto the next one.
+146 "Charging Units"): “Each combat must be fully resolved before moving onto the next one.
 Each combat is resolved in Initiative order.
-Models in a charging unit gain a bonus to their Initiative for the remainder of the turn depending on how far they charged (to a maximum of 10):
+Models in a charging unit gain a bonus to their Initiative for the remainder of the turn depending on how far they charged (to a maximum of 10):*
-• Charging an enemy in their front arc: +1 Initiative per full 1" moved, to a maximum of +3.
+*• Charging an enemy in their front arc: +1 Initiative per full 1" moved, to a maximum of +3.*
-• Charging an enemy in their flank or rear arc: +1 Initiative per full 1" moved, to a maximum of +4.”*
+*• Charging an enemy in their flank or rear arc: +1 Initiative per full 1" moved, to a maximum of +4.”*
 </div>

 La errata **restringe** el bonificador de *Iniciativa por carga* a la *fase de Combate* del turno en que la unidad cargó, en lugar de mantenerlo durante todo el turno.
 Así, el aumento ya no se aplica a pruebas de Iniciativa en *fases anteriores* (por ejemplo, hechizos).
 Además, aclara que modifica el atributo de iniciativa (importante por si hubiera algún chequeo de Ini en la fase de combate), para que no haya dudas.